ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

     - Note
     - Source
   * - :math:`\text{time to recovery}_\text{effectively treated SAM}`
-    - 0-6 months olds
+    - 0-6 months old
     - mean: 13.3, sd: 6.9
     - normal
     - NOTE: this study reports mean duration of stay in the inpatient therapeutic feeding center rather than time to recovery.
-It is currently being implemented as time to recovery.
+It is currently being implemented as time to recovery in our model.
 Of note, 85% of participants were successfully discharged in this study.
     - [Vygen_2013]_; Niger
   * - :math:`\text{time to recovery}_\text{effectively treated SAM}`
     - 6-59 months old